incubateur-ademe/nosgestesclimat/INTERNATIONAL.md

 # International

-> For now, Nos Gestes Climat website and model programming language Publi.codes are only available in French.
-We intend to provide international solution of Nos Gestes Climat to help you to adapt the calculator to your country within few weeks.
-We are testing a multi-model version for francophones, that's why this guide is written in French.
+> 🇬🇧 For now, the programming language used by Nos Gestes Climat, named publi.codes, is only available in French.
+We intend to provide an easy framework to help you adapt the calculator to your country within a few weeks.
+We are testing a multi-region but only for francophone regions for now, which is why this guide is written in French.

 L'internationalisation de Nos Gestes Climat est complexe : il n'est pas seulement question de simple traduction linguistique mais de la mise en place d'une solution permettant d'adapter la langue et le modèle de calcul en fonction du pays.